 We have a range of wonderful luxury ski chalets in Zermatt to suit your needs.
-The Christiania Penthouse is one of Bramble Ski’s latest additions to the portfolio; spread over two floors, it oozes sophistication and charm with a large open plan living area, wood fireplace and incredible views towards the Matterhorn.
-And the elegant Haus Leytron, which sleeps up to ten people, has incredibly views of the Matterhorn and access to a spa with indoor hot tub and sauna.
+The Christiania Penthouse, spread over two floors, oozes sophistication and charm with a large open plan living area, wood-burning fireplace and incredible views towards the Matterhorn.
+The elegant Haus Leytron, which sleeps up to ten people, also boasts outstanding Matterhorn views and a spa with an indoor hot tub and sauna.

-Our luxury ski homes are offered on a catered or self-catered basis, giving you the chance to sit back and let our professional, friendly staff take care of your every need.
-Our team of luxury hospitality specialists can help to make your stay with Bramble Ski truly remarkable.
+Our luxury ski homes are offered on a variety of different service levels, giving you the chance to sit back and let our friendly and professional staff take care of your every need.
+Our team of luxury hospitality specialists can help to make your stay with Bramble Ski truly memorable.